-Orphan's pension: 25% of the deceased's pension is paid to each eligible orphan; 50% for a full orphan.
+Orphan's pension: 25% of the old-age or disability pension the deceased received or was entitled to receive is paid to each eligible orphan; 50% for a full orphan.

-The maximum survivor pension for a widow(er) with two or more children must not exceed 100% of the deceased's pension.
+The maximum survivor pension for a widow(er) with two or more children is 100% of the old-age or disability pension the deceased received or was entitled to receive.

-Dependent relatives' pension: If there are no other eligible survivors, 50% of the deceased's pension is paid to a dependent relative older than age 60 or disabled.
+Dependent relatives' pension: If there are no other eligible survivors, 50% of the old-age or disability pension the deceased received or was entitled to receive is paid to a dependent relative older than age 60 or disabled.